 Catherine is an Early Career Research Fellow with the Independent Social Research Foundation (2018-2019), whose project investigates the networks that form around state security technologies in the European Union’s engagement with Israel and Palestine.
 Using a gendered based critique it observes how the circulation and joint development of different technologies are performative of different orders of masculinity and sovereignty.
 Catherine conducted on-site empirical research and developed a performance piece based on her findings.
 The performance piece has been shown in academic, theatre, policy and community spaces, allowing audiences to observe and engage with transformed uses of security technologies through the strategic practices of drag performance.

 Examples of research funding:

 Dr. Charrett’s PhD was fully funded under the Aberystwyth Postgraduate Research Studentship scheme provided by Aberystwyth University.
 Dr. Charrett’s Masters was partially funded by the London School of Economics, Graduate Merit Award.

 Dr. Charrett has been awarded an Independent Social Research Foundation grant to research "Performing technologies in EU, Israeli and Palestinian security cooperation".

-“Performing with International Relations Research.”
+- “Performing with International Relations Research.”
 In Critical Methods in Studying World Politics: Creativity and Transformation.
-Edited by Erzsebet Strausz, Shine Choi and Anna Selmeczzi. (forthcoming).
+Edited by Erzsebet Strausz, Shine Choi and Anna Selmeczzi.
+Forthcoming, Routledge 2019.

 “Politics in Drag: Sipping Toffee with Hamas in Brussels.”
 45-minute solo performance.
 Original performance, Aberystwyth Arts Centre, Aberystwyth, Wales, 23 May, 2014.